Zantac Cancer Investigation

 Zantac and Ranitidine NDMA Contamination Effects

-The FDA has warned that Zantac and generic products containing heartburn medication, ranitidine, may be contaminated with NDMA at levels that are 3,000 to 26,000 higher than legally allowed.
+The FDA has warned that Zantac and generic products containing heartburn medication, ranitidine, may contain NDMA at levels that are 3,000 to 26,000 higher than legally allowed.

-While short-term exposure to NDMA may carry a low risk of cancer development, experts have stated that longer term risk of medication contamination is not known.
+While short-term exposure to NDMA may carry a low risk of cancer development, experts have stated that longer term risk of exposure in medication is not known.
 NDMA however has been shown to be carcinogenic in industrial settings.

 NDMA carcinogen exposure may be related to: